Sam Torrance: European Tour

+Senior career

 In 2003, upon turning 50, Torrance became eligible to play in senior tournaments, and he picked up his first win on the European Senior Tour in 2004.
 He finished first on the European Senior Tour's Order of Merit in 2005, 2006 and 2009, but never won a senior major.
 His best finish was lone 5th in the Senior Open Championship, achieved in 2009, which was the same result as his best finish in The Open and a regular major.